-The functional currency of each Company entity is determined based on the primary economic environment in which the entity operates.
+The functional currency of the Company is determined based on the primary economic environment in which the entity operates.
 The financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
 All financial information presented in NTD has been rounded to the nearest thousand.